nomanluhar/mongo-methods/README.md

 # mongo-methods
-Integration of the mongoDB with Node(Nest) and cover all the method to fetch,update and delete the data.
+Integration of the mongoDB with Node and cover all the method to fetch,update and delete the data.